-Whether you are filing for Social Security Disability Insurance (SSD or SSDI) or Supplemental Security Income (SSI), when you hire a disability attorney you will likely sign a fee agreement that allows the Social Security Administration (SSA) to pay your attorney a fee if your claim is approved.
-As an extra precaution, the SSA will need to review the agreement to make sure it satisfies the fee agreement guidelines set out in SSA’s regulations.
+Whether you are filing for Social Security Disability Insurance (SSD or SSDI) or Supplemental Security Income (SSI), when you hire a disability attorney, you will likely sign a fee agreement that allows the Social Security Administration (SSA) to pay your attorney a fee if your claim is approved.
+As an extra precaution, the SSA will need to review the agreement to make sure it satisfies the fee agreement guidelines set out in the SSA’s regulations.

 How Much Is the Attorney’s Fee?

 For Social Security disability lawyers, the fee is limited to 25% of the back due or “past-due” benefits you are awarded.
-Moreover, the maximum fee is set at $6,000.
-The attorney will be paid only out of your back pay, or past-due benefits.Example of Fee Calculation: if your back-due benefits are calculated to be $4,000, your attorney will be paid $1,000 ($1,000 is 25% of $4,000) and you will receive $3,000 ($3,000 is 75% of $4,000).
+Moreover, the maximum fee is set at $7,200.
+The attorney will be paid only out of any back pay or past-due benefits.Here is an example: if your back-due benefits are calculated to be $4,000, your attorney will be paid $1,000 ($1,000 is 25% of $4,000), and you will receive $3,000 ($3,000 is 75% of $4,000).

 Disability Back Pay

-In SSDI claims, your back pay will include all retroactive benefits you are owed from the date you were approved going back to your established onset date (the date the SSA determined your disability began).[Note: the retroactive benefits do not go back forever if you delayed applying for benefits.
+In SSDI claims, your back pay will include all retroactive benefits you are owed from your established onset date (the date the SSA determined your disability began) to the date you were approved.[Note: the retroactive benefits do not go back forever if you delay applying for benefits.
 The retroactive benefits cannot go back more than 12 months from the date of your application.]

 (For more information, see our detailed article on disability back pay.)

-Sometimes an attorney will ask for money in advance to pay for such costs.
+Sometimes, an attorney will ask for money in advance to pay for such costs.
 However, the Ortiz Law Firm does not do so.
-We advance these costs for our clients, and only ask that they reimburse us at the end of the claim.
+We advance these costs for our clients and only ask that they reimburse us at the end of the claim.

-Before hiring an attorney, you should ask whether you will be charged for out-of-pocket expenses in addition to the lawyer’s fee, and what types of expenses might be included.
+Before hiring an attorney, you should ask whether you will be charged for out-of-pocket expenses in addition to the lawyer’s fee and what types of expenses might be included.